skx/lighthouse-of-doom/README.md

 # The Lighthouse of Doom

-This repository contain a simple text-based adventure game, implemented twice, once in portable C, and once in Z80 assembly language, available for both the CP/M operating system and the humble 48k ZX Spectrum.
+This repository contain a simple text-based adventure game, implemented twice, once in portable C, and once in Z80 assembly language.

+The Z80 version of the game will run under the CP/M operating system, and the humble 48k ZX Spectrum.

 My intention was to write a simple text-based adventure game to run under CP/M.  Starting large projects in Z80 assembly language from scratch is a bit of a daunting prospect, so I decided to code the game in C first, so that I could get the design right, and avoid getting stuck in too many low-level details initially.
 Later I ported to the Spectrum, because it seemed like a fun challenge for myself!

 Quick links within this README file: